george-pov/YTSkedy/docs/api/persistence.md

 stored events.
 Sorting, paging, and the total count are applied by the application handler, so the returned candidate order is not significant.

+Calendar event rows store `TextJson`, a complete event text snapshot containing the ordered field definitions and submitted values.
+Create builds this snapshot from the current event text fields setting.
+Update changes values against the stored snapshot and does not consult the current setting, so existing new-shape events keep their field list, labels, max lengths, keys, and values after later settings edits.
+There is no compatibility reader for old localized-description rows.

 ## Template Rows

 `AzureTemplateRepository` implements the `ITemplateModifier` write port and the